Bullying at school

 If your child is being bullied, get the help of your child’s teacher and school as quickly as you can.

 Schools take bullying extremely seriously, and all Australian schools have policies related to bullying.
 Your school will assess the situation with you.
 Schools will always focus first on protecting the child who is being bullied.

 Your first step is talking with your child’s classroom teacher.
 Your child’s teacher will be trained in spotting and handling bullying and can work with you to prevent further bullying.

-Also, your child needs to know that you’re working on the problem, so make sure that you tell her you’ll talk to the teacher about it.
+Also, your child needs to know that you’re working on the problem, so make sure that you tell your child you’ll talk to the teacher about it.

 Here’s how to work with your child’s classroom teacher to stop bullying: